astewart18/RepData_PeerAssessment1/PA1_template.md

 # class(data$interval)
 # head(data,12)
 ```
 however this spoils the look of the time series plot, which would no longer have a line.
-Leaving it as is means that that plot would be misleading, it would appear continuous but in fact there would be jumps of 40 minutes every hour.
+With no change, the line would appear continuous, but in fact there would be jumps of 40 minutes every hour.
 So instead it is converted to minutes as follows:

 ```r
 data$interval<-data$interval%/%100*60+data$interval%%100